ConnorBurgess/Salon-Client-Tracker/README.md

   }
 }
 * Input your UID and password from MYSQL database setup and remove curly braces from around pwd/UID.
 Please note your port may be different.
-* If you plan to push a project to GitHub, you should avoid revealing sensitive details by [setting up a .gitignore](https://docs.github.com/en/github/using-git/ignoring-files) and ignoring this file.
+* If planning to push a project to GitHub, it is advised to avoid revealing sensitive details by [setting up a .gitignore](https://docs.github.com/en/github/using-git/ignoring-files) and ignoring this file.

-## Setup 3) Create appsettings.json
-* In root directory of project create a file called "appsettings.json"
 ## Setup 3) Dotnet Setup & Running Program
 * Navigate to ./SalonTracker/HairSalon inside of the cloned repo and type $"dotnet restore" (no bling / quotes) in terminal
 * In order to run program input $"dotnet run" (no bling / quotes) in terminal